-Plants need water to get nutrients from the soil 10 prepare their food.
-Just Imagine the consequences if water is not available to plants.
-The green character of the planet shall be lost.
-This may mean the end of all life, for a world without plants shall mean no food, no oxygen. not enough rain, and innumerable other problems.
+Plants need water to get nutrients from the soil to prepare their food .
+Just imagine the conse quences if water is not available to plants.

+The green character of the planet shall be tost This may mean the end of the life, for a wond without plants shall mean no food, no oxygen, nol enough rain, and innumerable other problems.